Andy Reid speaks on role of Kadarius Toney; wants to be cautious

 KANSAS CITY, Mo. — The Kansas City Chiefs wide receivers have been the topic of discussion for much of the season.

-This is due to the fact that the offense has struggled more than ever it has with Patrick Mahomes under center.
+This is because the offense has struggled more than it ever has with Patrick Mahomes under center.
 A large part of that has been the receiver’s lack of ability to get open and make plays.

 In Toney’s defense, he did miss a lot of time in training camp after aggravating his surgically repaired knee.